kubernetes/community/contributors/devel/sig-instrumentation/trace-instrumentation.md

 Tracing instrumentation in Kubernetes components does not currently have stability guarantees, but component owners should be aware of which changes are breaking to users so such changes are done with proper consideration.
-In particular, is is breaking for users for a component to stop propagating context in a way that breaks parent/child relationships for spans, to remove spans without replacement, or to remove an attribute from a span without replacement.
+In particular, it is breaking for users for a component to stop propagating context in a way that breaks parent/child relationships for spans, to remove spans without replacement, or to remove an attribute from a span without replacement.
 Component owners should not treat general modification spans